strblr/pegase/README.md

 ---

 ### Dataflow

-Differenciating between faulty and correct inputs is generally only part of the job we expect from a parser.
-Another big part is to run some routines and generate some data as a side-effect.
-In this section, we'll talk *dataflow*, *semantic actions*, and *parse children*.
+Differentiating between faulty and correct inputs is generally only part of the job we expect from a parser.
+Another big part is to **run routines** and **generate data** as a side-effect.
+In this section, we'll talk *dataflow*, *semantic actions*, *parse children* and *captures*.

 PEG parsers are top-down parsers, meaning the parsing expressions are recursively traversed (or *"called"*) in a depth-first manner, guided by a left-to-right input read.
 This traversal process can be represented as a tree, called syntax tree.
 In fact, a top-down parsing process can be thought of as an attempt to build such tree.
 Let's illustrate that with the following grammar: